harmyderoman/vuejs-confirm-dialog/README.md

 # vuejs-confirm-dialog

 This package just makes it simple to create, reuse, promisify and build chains of modal dialogs in Vue.js.
-Actually, it adds just one function `createConfirmDialog` that does all the hard work for you.
+For now, it provides just one function `createConfirmDialog` that does all the hard work for you.

-Made with Composition API.
+Made for Composition API.

-Powered by `vue-demi`, so you can use it in Vue 2, but this requires `@vue/composition-api` >= v1.1

-> ⚠️  Warning!
-Work in progress.
-Don't use it in production!
-Breaking changes may occur!

 ## About

+How does it work?
+The idea is simple, this function -- `createConfirmDialog` gets a modal component and magically provides to it emits `confirm` and `cancel` and its props values.
+This function returns to you a dialog instance that controls the rendering of the modal component and reacts to user decisions.
+It reduces you to write all the boilerplate code over and over again and makes it simple to reuse your modals everywhere in your project.

-This is a package for creating reusable dialogs.
-It takes your modal component and builds a structure for dialogs that wait for user confirmation.
-You can work with it like with promises or work with dialog hooks that the package generates for you.
+You can work with dialogs like with promises or with hooks that the dialog instance generates for you.

 ## Installation